CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.2.1 General Directory Service.md

 5 Appendix: Cross reference table for elementary hazards
 -------------------------------------------------- --------

-The following elementary threats are important for the module "General directory service".
+The following elementary threats are important for the "general directory service" building block.

 * G 0.11 Failure or disruption of service providers
 * G 0.14 Spying out information (spying)